contactandyc/another-c-library/12_red_black_tree.md

 (E1) has one right child and it isn't red
 ```

-After the rotation, E becomes red and I becomes the sibling which is black.
+After the rotation, E becomes red, and I becomes the sibling that is black.

-To recap - If the sibling is red, rotate away from the sibling and set the sibling to be equal to what is on the same side of the parent again.
-The sibling will be black and we can proceed with the cases which expect the sibling to be black.
+To recap: if the sibling is red, rotate away from the sibling and set the sibling to be equal to what is on the same side of the parent again.
+The sibling will be black, and we can proceed with the cases which expect the sibling to be black.

 ```c
 if(sibling->right && sibling->right == RED) {